OctopusDeploy/docs/docs/deploying-applications/terraform-deployments/destroy-terraform/index_content_[2018.3,).partial.md

     Name = "My EC2 Instance"
   }
 }
 ```

 Then the value from the project variable `AMI` would be substituted for the marker `#{AMI}`.

+When applying an inline template, the variable fields can also include replacement markers.
+For example, if a map variable for a HCL template was defined as `{"key" = "value", #{MapValues}}` and the Octopus project had a variable called `MapValues` defined as `"key2" = "value2"`, then the final variable would resolve to `{"key" = "value", "key2" = "value2"}`.

 See the [variable substitution](https://octopus.com/docs/deployment-process/variables/variable-substitution-syntax) documentation for more information.